About SimHealth

 What SimHealth is not

-• Not emergency care: no crisis monitoring, no emergency response.
+- Not emergency care: no crisis monitoring and no emergency response.

 Data and hosting (planned)

-• Privacy-first: minimise data; use consent-led collection only.
+- Privacy-first: minimise data and use consent-led collection only.

 Frameworks (public overview)